deepak7946/face_recog_monitoring_system/README.md

 # face_recog_monitoring_system
-The application is built on raspbery pi 4
+The application is face recognition monitoring system built on Raspberry Pi 4.
+The system uses CNN for face recognition.
+To offload the recognition overload from Raspberry Pi the  recognition module is run on another system with higher resources and a socket connection is established between the systems for real time face.

 # Intro
 The project is based on face recognition using OpenCV and pre trained 128-D Deep Learning facial embedding (face_recognition python package).
 The project has two parts